Skylar-Is-Alive/Technology-Resources-by-Skylar-Is-Alive/README.md

 ### Media

+- [Khan Academy](https://www.khanacademy.org/) - Brush up on past knowledge or learn new things for free
 - [NewPipe](https://newpipe.net/) - DO NOT LOG IN - Better Youtube client
 - [NPR](https://www.npr.org/app) - Access podcasts like Radiolab and This American Life
 - [Symfonium](https://www.symfonium.app/) - Ridiculously customisable music player.
 Costs a little bit for life